-A 121-million-year-old baby arboreal bird,
+A 121 million year-old baby arboreal bird,

-It has piqued researchers' interest because it had
+It piqued researchers' interest because it had

 feathers, whereas many modern flying birds are naked and helpless

 when they first hatch.
-The authors say this supports the view that birds
+The authors behind the report said this

 featherless later in history.

-"This fossil is interesting because its
+This fossil was interesting because its

-characteristic way for an unhatched chick.
+up in very characteristic way for an unhatched chick.
+Report authors

 with a late-stage embryo rather than with a hatchling, in which case

-But apart from the chick's posture, it was otherwise
+Apart from the chick's posture, it was otherwise

 not very babyish at all.
 But despite being a bird which had not yet